awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

 }
 ```

-You can also use the `aws:sourceVpc` condition key to restrict access to your secrets based on the VPC in which the VPC endpoint resides\.
+You can also use the `aws:sourceVpc` condition key to restrict access to your secrets based on the VPC where the VPC endpoint resides\.

-The following sample secret policy allows commands that create and manage secrets only when they come from `vpc-12345678`\.
-In addition, the policy allows operations that use access the secret's encrypted value only when the requests come from `vpc-2b2b2b2b`\.
-You might use a policy like this one if an application is running in one VPC, but you use a second, isolated VPC for management functions\.
+The following sample secret policy allows commands to create and manage secrets only when they come from `vpc-12345678`\.
+In addition, the policy allows operations that use access the secret encrypted value only when the requests come from `vpc-2b2b2b2b`\.
+You might use a policy like this one if you run an application in one VPC, but you use a second, isolated VPC for management functions\.

 To use a policy like this one, replace the placeholder AWS account ID and VPC endpoint IDs with valid values for your account\.